fingenito/fingenito/README.md

 - 👋 Hi, I’m Flavio Ingenito, Music Engineering student at Politecnico di Milano.
-- 👀 I’m interested in every possible way to make music!
+- 👀 I’m interested in every possible way to make music (and a PhD)!
 - 🌱 I’m currently learning ways to study, understand and explain multimodal LLMs for audio.
 - 📫 How to reach me: flavio.ingenito@mail.polimi.it
 - 😄 Pronouns: hi/him